 - Increase quality and effectiveness of training for sales reps who take orders.

-- Create better flow of the work by implementing an “office cell” for repetitive tasks.
+- Create a better flow of the work by implementing an “office cell” for repetitive tasks.

 - Charter a project to collect root cause data on mistakes for later Pareto analysis and improvement.